swennemans/building-your-own-reactjs/basics/01-virtual-dom.md

 In order to understand what these `vNodes` are, let's get a little formal!
 Don't worry it's just describing the `vNodes`.

-In our React.js implementation the `vNodes` can be of either two types: virtual elements (vElement) or virtual text elements (vText).
+In our own implementation the `vNodes` can be of either two types: virtual elements (vElement) or virtual text elements (vText).
 Which can be mapped to respectively the DOM's `HTMLElement` and `TextNode`.

 >The formal type definitions of our custom implementation differs a little bit from React’s one.
 The reason being that it will lead to (hopefully) some easier to understand code.